gracious-tech/stello/docs/animations.md

  * Full browser support
  * Fallback on still when not supported
  * Way better transparency than GIF

+But compared to SVGs

+ * Much larger size
+ * Not scalable
+ * Can't control animation
+ * Not easy to edit

 Animated WebP/AVIF/JXL may be better in future but currently has support issues.